Academic guide

 Capstone Design Requirement

-This requirement provides students with the opportunity for some hands-on experience.
-Each student must complete at least one of the approved Capstone Design courses.
-The Capstone Design courses are intended to enhance the student's repertoire of professional problem-solving and engineering design skills in the context of realistic engineering situations.
-In the Capstone Design courses, students work in teams to formulate the problem, propose an engineering solution or a design in the presence of technical and socioeconomic constraints, and make sound professional judgments among alternative solutions.
+This requirement provides students with the opportunity for hands-on experience.
+Each student must complete at least one of the approved capstone design courses.
+The capstone design courses are intended to enhance the student's repertoire of professional problem-solving and engineering design skills in the context of realistic engineering situations.
+In the capstone design courses, students work in teams to formulate a problem, propose an engineering solution or a design in the presence of technical and socioeconomic constraints, and make sound professional judgments among alternative solutions.
 One course from the following list must be taken (12 units):

 Free Electives

-For most students, the curriculum above will result in a remainder of 54 units of free electives to achieve the 379 required total units.
+For most students, the curriculum above will result in a remainder of 52 units of Free Electives to achieve the 379 required total units.

-A Free Elective is defined as any graded course offered by any academic unit of the university (including research institutes such as the Robotics Institute and Software and Societal Systems).
+A Free Elective is defined as any graded course offered by any academic unit of the university.

 The large number of units without categorical constraints provides the student with the flexibility to design a rich educational program.